Skip to Content

 • Variable Ratio Schedule (VR) – reinforcer is applier after a variable number of responses has been made.

-Different types of reinforcing schedules generate different results.
-Among the four simple schedules, variable ratio schedule generates responses that are most resistant to extinction.
+Among the four simple schedules, the variable ratio schedule generates responses that are most resistant to extinction.

 References